joshchernoff/bluesky_shitbot/README.md

 In rare cases I’ve seen false positives of users follow 1k+ users but only have 1 post, it's possible but rare.

 The issue with flagging bots after they follow 1k+ users is that the damage is already done.

-Roadmap:
-- [x] Automate adding to list if criteria met
-- [x] Search users handles and DID from webpage
-- [x] Ignore users who have been removed from list from future criteria checks
-- [x] Add user via chat message
-- [x] Remove user via chat message
-- [x] find user via chat message
-- [ ] Allow users to submit appeals that will automatically re-evaluate their account and remove it if they fall outside the flag.
-IE new users who finally get some followers.
-- [ ] Allow users to submit accounts for addition that are not currently in the db.
-- [ ] Better notification of removal from list.